-- 4.9 The table illustrates where s106 money has been spent during the year. - 4.10 Appended to this report is the section 106 Terms of Reference document that officers adhere to and the following is a link to the supplementary planning document that supports the developer contributions policies within the Central Lincolnshire Local Plan and determines when and what section 106 and CIL can be collected for Supplementary Planning Documents and Guidance Notes | Central Lincolnshire (n-kesteven.gov.uk) - 4.11 The next annual report will be presented to this committee in approximately 12 months
+- 4.7 Appended to this report is the section 106 Terms of Reference document that officers adhere to and the following is a link to the supplementary planning document that supports the developer contributions policies within the Central Lincolnshire Local Plan and determines when and what section 106 and CIL can be collected for Supplementary Planning Documents and Guidance Notes | Central Lincolnshire (n-kesteven.gov.uk) - 4.8 The next annual report will be presented to this committee in approximately 12 months is this a key decision?
+NO Do the exempt information categories apply?
+No Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?
+No How many appendices does the report contain?
+1 List of Background Papers: None

-No